-Institutional Transformation proposals must include a management plan and timeline that details how project activities will be organized and implemented.
+Institutional Transformation proposals must include a management plan and timeline including anticipated milestones and detailing how project activities will be organized and implemented.
 The timeline should include the project's major activities and milestones (including project evaluation) and identify the individual(s) responsible for completing each activity.
 A project organizational chart that illustrates how the project fits into the institution's hierarchy may be included.